Trekking and biking on the hills between Faenza and Brisighella

 But that’s not all: as we mentioned earlier, this enchanting village is also home to the Open-Air Oil Museum.
 Olive trees have been cultivated in Brisighella since ancient times and were noted, appreciated and valued as far back as the Roman era.

-Here you can sample the refined ‘Brisighello’ extra virgin olive oil, which was awarded the PDO designation in 1996.
+Here you can sample the refined ‘Brisighello’ extra virgin olive oil, awarded the PDO designation in 1996.

 • Third stop - Brisighella, Carné trekking tour Brisighella